Table Of Contents

 My name is Carl and I have been tiling and mixing pookie professionally for over 20 years in both the USA and England.

-Today I want to share my experience with you and point you towards the machines that I personally would use professionally.
+Today I want to share my experience with you and point you towards the machines that I personally would use professionally for mixing mud or drilling.
 I expect nothing but nonstop hard work from my tools so you can assured that whatever is in this review, had to work damn hard to get here.

 The Best Mixing Drills For Thinset (And Everything)